Point Air

 Point Air was a French airline company operating a Douglas DC-8-63 on a route from Marseille and Mulhouse/Basel to Ouagadougou, Burkina Faso.

 Point Air was famous for its low prices, before the age of low-cost airlines.

 The airline started operations in 1980.
-Built on the remains of the French Antillan SATT, the Swiss-registered Point Air went into a politically enforced bankruptcy in 1988.
+Built on the remains of the French Antillan SATT (Société Antillaise de Transport Touristique), the Swiss-registered Point Air went into a politically enforced bankruptcy in 1988.